Yiannis128/Yiannis128/articles/godot-asteroids-03.md

 ### What is a delta?

-`delta` is an argument that appears for methods like `_process` and `_physics_process`, it represents the amount of time, in seconds, that the same method was called.
+`delta` is an argument that appears for methods like `_process` and `_physics_process`, it represents the amount of time, in seconds, between the same method being called.
 This allows for useful calculations such as measuring the amount of time that has passed.

 ## Breaking the Asteroids